KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ### validate_release_artifacts.js

 This script validates every stage snapshot and the published catalogue (`modules.json`, `modules.min.json`, `stats.json`) against the JSON Schemas.
 Run it with `node --run release:validate` after generating the website data (for example as part of the release packaging flow).
 The command exits with a non-zero status if any artifact violates the contract, ensuring CI/CD pipelines fail fast.
+As of September 2025 this check is mandatory for releases - see the [Contributor Guide](docs/contributor-guide.md) for details.

 ### Special script: create_own_module_list.js